Outstanding gemstones mines and other finds around the world

 Below are listed selected gemstone mines and other finds around the globe.
 Finds are arranged by the part of the world and in an alphabetic order:

 - Antsongombato gem mine – Madagascar, Vakinankara-tra.
 Here are found by far the largest and best crystals of extremely rare mineral and gemstone – rhodizite – londonite.
 This mineral is very hard, transparent, in pale green – yellow color.
 Here is found also good quality red tourmaline.

 - Blue garnets of Bekily (Ambahatany and other mines) – Madagascar, Androy.
-The only find of blue garnets in the world, a pyrope-spessartine with vanadium content.
+The only commercial find of blue garnets in the world, a pyrope-spessartine with vanadium content.
 Some of these stones have color change effect – from blue in daylight to red in artificial light.